 Was honked at repeatedly, flipped off, cussed it.
 It’s awesome that we won.
 I don’t know if I could have heard the end of it if we lost both games.

 I only packed Thunder gear for the trip.

 Game 4 was a loss for the Thunder.
 Barely saw any Thunder gear while walking around.
 We were on our own.
 Ended up seeing one or two people in Thunder apparel.
 Walking around the concourse we caught so much trash talk.
 I kept it short and sweet “3-0 series, 3-0 series, don’t forget.”
 Guys behind us in our seat were nice, but drunk as fuck.
 Spilled a beer all over my coat, so ended up walking 8 blocks to our parking spot in just a short sleeve shirt.
 Highly annoying because I already wasn’t feeling well and we lost so I was pissed off.
 Fucking bullshit loss.
 Russell Westbrook’s worst game of the season.
 He’ll respond though.
 I believe in him.
 Overall, game 4 was much more calm towards us than game 3.
 Fans didn’t run their mouth at all when they won.
 I feel game 3 fans were just being dicks because they were losing.
 Oh well, won’t have to deal with them again.

 Overall, I loved Denver.
 Wish I could have seen more of it.
 I’ll pay for a hotel that’s decent next time.
 I would rank it #3 on my list of favorite cities.
 Right behind Oklahoma City and Phoenix.
 Very pretty city to drive around and see it all.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!